cfsamson/azure-jwt/README.md

 fetch the jwk sets).
 You should create these objects with care and prefer using a reference to one instance.
 If you're using it on a webserver you should avoid creating a new instance on every connection and rather instanciate one on server start and use a mutex or channels to do validation.
 Once the keys are loaded the operations should be very fast.
-Benchmarks are however needed to confirm this.
+More benchmarks are however needed to confirm this, but the current benchmark indicates around 74 nanoseconds to perform a validation on my 2013 Intel Core 2 processor once the public keys are retrieved (should only occur every 24h if set up correctly).

 ## Security